nchristiny/nchristiny.github.io/about/index.md

 layout: page
 title: About
 ---
 Hi!
-My name is Nicholas Christiny and I love computers, astrophysics, and garlic.
+My name is Nick Christiny and I love computers, astrophysics, and garlic.

 In my spare time I enjoy thinking about extrasolar planetary weather patterns and time travel.
 Proud guardian of two cats, I currently reside in Chicago IL.